The estimated net worth of Steven Crowder is $3 million.

 Steven first worked as a voice actor for the popular program Arthur.
 His next job was doing small bit shows as a standup comic.
-As he aged, he started taking on small roles in films but around 2009, he decided to immerse himself in the world of political commentary.
+As he aged, he started taking on small roles in films.
+It was around 2009 when he decided to immerse himself in the world of political commentary.

 For someone who did not have an interest in politics for most of his life, the shift to political commentator was unexpected.
-Regardless of being new in the field, he started gaining a regular following and was even featured on many conservative shows on a regular basis.
-He worked directly for Fox News from 2009 to 2012 as a political commentator which really launched his face and content into national rotation.
+Regardless of being new in the field, he started gaining a regular following and was even featured on many conservative shows regularly.
+He worked directly for Fox News from 2009 to 2012 as a political commentator, which launched his face and content into national rotation.

 In early 2013 he was released from his contract with Fox due to a clash with fellow host Sean Hannity and the network as a whole.
 Despite being let go, he did not give up his role as a political commentator.
-He took his content to YouTube and focused more on targeting conservatives in a broader fashion.
+He took his content to YouTube and focused on targeting conservatives more broadly.

-Louder with Crowder hit the dailies on CRTV in 2017, and it was later merged with the Blaze.
-This boosted his audience views even further and later his segment "change my mind" was turned into a still popular meme to this day.
+Louder with Crowder hit the dailies on CRTV in 2017, and it was later merged with The Blaze.
+This boosted his audience even further.
+Later, his segment "Change My Mind," was turned into a series of its own.